niledatabase/niledatabase/examples/integrations/cloudflare/README.md

 In the left-hand menu, click on "Settings" and then select "Connection".

 Click on the Postgres button, then click "Generate Credentials" on the top right corner.
 Copy the connection string - it should now contain the credentials we just generated.

-### 4. 3rd party credentials

-This example uses AI chat and embedding models to generate automated time estimates for each task in the todo list.
-In order to use this functionality, you will need access to models from a vendor with OpenAI compatible APIs.
-Make sure you have an API key, API base URL and the [names of the models you'll want to use](https://www.thenile.dev/docs/ai-embeddings/embedding_models).

 ### 5. Setting the environment